stateset/stateset-blockchain/README.md

 ## What is Stateset?

 **[Stateset](https://stateset.io)** is a blockchain protocol for decentralized commerce finance.
-Non-custodial liquidiity Pools using the STATE token are used for purchase order financing and invoice factoring where users can participate as lenders or borrowers.
+Non-custodial liquidity pools using the STATE token are used for purchase order financing and invoice factoring where users can participate as lenders or borrowers.

 **Stateset Core** is the reference implementation of the Stateset protocol, written in Golang.
 Stateset Core is built atop [Cosmos SDK](https://github.com/cosmos/cosmos-sdk) and uses [Tendermint](https://github.com/tendermint/tendermint) BFT consensus.
 If you intend to work on Stateset Core source, it is recommended that you familiarize yourself with the concepts in those projects.